constantin1101/BusinessObjectCentricTraceClustering/README.md

 # BusinessObjectCentricTraceClustering
+writte by Constantin Ernstberger

 # About
 The approach is described in:
-Ernstberger, Constantin Hannes.
+Ernstberger, Constantin.
 (2021).
 Business Object-centric Trace Clustering.
 University of Mannheim

 # Installation